morpho-org/vault-v2/README.md

 - The `Treasurer` role has been introduced.
   This role can set the performance and management fees.
   Separating the treasurer role from the curator opens the possibility of managing the fees more dynamically.
-- All actions are timelockable, except `reallocateIn` and `reallocateOut` and timelocks are not constrained anymore.
+- All actions can have a specific timelock (except `reallocateIn` and `reallocateOut`) and timelocks are not constrained anymore.
+- Bad debt should be monitored by the curator and bad debt realisation is not atomic.

 ## Getting started